wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroService/MicroService-List.md

 * [2017-微服务架构(Microservice Architecture)总结](https://parg.co/b22)

-- [2017-Microservices Links Architecture #Book#](https://parg.co/U6h): Learn how to connect, secure, and scale microservices in this free ebook.
+- [2017-MicroservicesListArchitecture #Book#](https://parg.co/U6h): Learn how to connect, secure, and scale microservices in this free ebook.

 * [2018-The Death of Microservice Madness in 2018](http://www.dwmkerr.com/the-death-of-microservice-madness-in-2018/)